michaelxliao/csc362-proj-Fall23-ambiguous-declaration/mission_and_objectives/objectives.md

 - Maintain information on stored materials.
 - Keep track of reservations placed on rooms.
 - Highlight connections between print and multimedia.

+## Comments
+These are all good, and quite clear.
+Nice work.